seleznevae/jag.org/getting-started.md

 2. Use drag and drop
 <img src="../img/getting-started/loading-data-source-2.gif" style="width:100%;" alt="Load data source gif" />

 During loading usually the dialog with available data source is shown.
-In this dialog it is possible to delete a data source, set a particular style for plots from this data source, set some filter for data, etc.
+In this dialog it is possible to delete a data source, set a particular style for the plots from this data source, set some filters for the data, etc.